WPManageNinja/paymattic-docs/docs/integrations/how-to-integrate-fluent-support-with-paymattic-in-wordpress.md

 ## Enable Fluent Support Integration

-To learn how to enable Fluent Support integration, follow the steps with screenshots below –

 First, go to **Integrations** from the **Paymattic Navbar**, search for **Fluent Support** through the search bar, and you will get the **Fluent Support** integration module.